U.S. Space Force chief to give main address at UND Commencement on May 14

 Herr helped to found Healthways in 1981 and AmSurg in 1992.
-As CFO, a member of each company’s board and an executive leader, he helped create thousands of jobs, serve millions of patients and grow the firms into companies with market capitalizations in the billions of dollars.
+As CFO, a member of each company’s board and an executive leader, he helped create thousands of jobs, served millions of patients and grew the firms into companies with market capitalizations in the billions of dollars.

 Herr served as CFO for Healthways until 2001 and remained on its Board of Directors until 2009.
 He served as CFO for AmSurg from 1992 to 1994, then on the Board of Directors until 2016.

 Herr helped pioneer transformational changes that have improved the patient experience, delivered high-quality care, reduced cost and created value for investors and employees.

 With his success in business, Herr also has become known for his philanthropy.
 At UND, in particular, Herr has endowed a professorship, an endowed chair and multiple funds in the Department of Accountancy.
 In total, Herr’s gifts to the Department of Accountancy and the Nistler College of Business and Public Administration exceed $10 million.

 Delore Zimmerman, founder and president of Praxis Strategy Group, earned his undergraduate and graduate degrees in sociology from UND in 1976 and 1979 before earning his Ph.D. in sociology, economic geography and environment from Pennsylvania State University in 1986.